for Six Singers, SATB Chorus, and 12 Instruments

 When Kirsten approached me in the summer of 2023 with her vision of creating a new ecological mass setting, I saw significant possibilities.
 I view this opportunity to create a mass, one of the oldest musical art forms, as a vehicle to convey forward-looking perspectives and propose an emotional and spiritual solution to one of humanity’s most urgent and critical issues, focusing on the voices of the earth and the marginalized.

 The mass encompasses a full spectrum of human expression, including forgiveness, anger, lament, celebration, despair, joy, faith, awe, and mercy.
-It infuses the traditional Missa Solemnis text (without Credo section)—The Mass Ordinary: Gloria, Credo, Sanctus, Benedictus, Agnus Dei—with additional texts from Canticle of the Creatures and Laudes Creaturarum by Saint Francis of Assisi, poems by refugee poets such as Syrian poet Abdullah Kasem Al Yatim (used with permission), names and other data of critically endangered species from the IUCN RedList (The International Union for Conservation of Nature Red List of Threatened Species— www.iucnredlist.org, used with permission), poems by the Korean zen-poet Shiva Ryu and from Pope Francis’ Missa Laudato Si,’ with various sound sources from my research, including the Schumann resonance of the earth—an electromagnetic low frequency ‘breath’ of the earth.
+It infuses the traditional Missa Solemnis text without the Credo and Sanctus section, while including an additional Ite, Missa est section—with additional texts from Canticle of the Creatures by Saint Francis of Assisi, the poem Refugeeby Syrian refugee poet Abdullah Kasem Al Yatim (used with permission) with my own contribution, names and other data of critically endangered species from the IUCN RedList (The International Union for Conservation of Nature Red List of Threatened Species— www.iucnredlist.org, used with permission), the poem One Person’s Truth by the Korean zen-poet Shiva Ryu, and prayers from Pope Francis’ Missa Laudato Si.’
+In Agnus Dei, Al Yatim’s poem is paired with an AI-generated translation of Agnus Dei into ancient Syriac/Aramaic—a language closely related to what Jesus and his apostles would have spoken.
+This pairing emerged as I reflected on the poem and the Mass text, searching for the deeper reason these two intersected in my mind.
+Additional sound sources and compositional materials include my research on the Schumann resonance of the Earth—an electromagnetic low-frequency “breath” of the planet—and my own adaptation of the Arabic Maqam scale in the third movement.

 Pragmatically, Missa Laudato Si’ is designed to be performed by university-level choir singers.
 The performance difficulty is meticulously calibrated so that student singers can actively participate, supported by graduate-level/professional performers who handle the more virtuosic material.
 I aim for this opportunity to be a transformative experience for students, deepening their understanding of the interconnectedness of our planet and cultivating awareness of our spiritual connection to the rest of creation.
 By participating in the performance of the mass, students will have an immersive opportunity to actively engage in climate activism through the arts.